 snowmaking pump.
 If the humidity level is VERY LOW it is possible to make snow above freezing (32ºF or 0ºC).

-super cools the water to make it freeze quickly.
-Almost any household size air compressor will work with our
+cools the water to make it freeze quickly.
+Almost any household size air compressor will work with our home snow

-home snow makers.
+makers.
 We recommend getting a compressor with at least 6cfm@90psi or more.
-This way you
+This way you have more than

 Compressed Air Requirements for Our Snowmakers:

 4cfm@90psi or more for any snowmaker that runs off of a garden hose